-Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the focus of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 Many doctors will tell their patients to maintain their sugar levels between 120 and 130.
 Especially if they are using insulin.
 This is incorrect.
 If your sugar levels are over 110 mg/dl your kidneys will damage.
 And you will suffer the complications of diabetes.

 Diabetes is the leading cause to kidney disease.
 Obesity is the leading cause to type II diabetes; continual high blood sugar can damage kidneys.
 Over 280 million people around the world live with diabetes.
 Exercising can help with preventing obesity, and diabetes.
 Eating healthy is a big part in reversing the disease.

 The kidneys are used to rid waste from the body and expel it.
 Kidneys can get problems if they develop stones or if there is an imbalance of blood pressure.
 Nearly twenty million people suffer from kidney disease.